 This post is also available in: polski (Polish)

-“Understanding Racism and Building Allyship” – the Zoom workshop for Wave Makers of Galway 2020, and “Anti-racism – the change starts in the body” – workshop by the new visions became for me another motivation to look at racial discrimination and also at myself.
+“Understanding Racism and Building Allyship” – the Zoom meeting for Wave Makers of Galway 2020, and “Anti-racism – the change starts in the body” – workshop by the new visions became for me another motivation to look at racial discrimination and also at myself.
 I am grateful to be on the road to change together with diverse people.

 Racism has its roots in colonialism and it is a system of socially practices legally valid that are often secret, unconscious, and unintentional.
 The racism system is a social inequality sustained by prejudices and irrational fear of losing the privileges guaranteed by having white skin. (definition by Polish Humanitarian Action)